 Malaysia accommodation and hospitality are among the top in this region.
 There are many budget and 5 Star hotels that you can choose to stay during your holidays here.
 In general, the room rates are more expensive during the public and school holidays.

 If you have the flexibility of time, use Malaysia vacation guide to plan your itinerary so as not to coincide with these days.
-See the Malaysia 2016 holidays.
-Compare the hotels rates before making your bookings.
+See 2023 holidays.
+Compare the hotels' rates before making your bookings.

 Coming to Malaysia is easy as the international airports in Kuala Lumpur, Langkawi, Penang, Kota Kinabalu and Kuching serve more than 40 international airlines.